olvaffe/olv-notes/gpu/api-vulkan.md

       	vkCmdPipelineBarrier or make it impractical, we can instead vkCmdSetEvent after ssbo update and vkCmdWaitEvents before sampling
       - the barrier is splitted into the signal half and wait half
+- 7. Render Pass
+  - 7.4.
+Render Pass Commands
+    - depending on VkSubpassContents, any subpass of a render pass either execute only commands in the primary command buffer or only command the secondary command buffers

 ## Versions